DoB1993-02-11 BirthplaceCardiff Height1.91 m (6' 3") Weight100 kg (15 st 10 lb) PositionCentre

 DoB1980-12-09 BirthplaceTonyrefail Height1.88 m (6' 2") Weight110 kg (17 st 4 lb) PositionHooker

-He made his debut for Wales against the USA in 2005 and has gone on to win over 50 caps and been Wales captain.
-He was also selected for the Lions tour to South Africa in 2009, playing in all 3 test matches, and started alongside fellow Welsh front-row internationals Gethin Jenkins and Adam Jones in the Second Test.
+Rees made his debut for Wales against the USA in 2005 and has gone on to win over 50 caps and been Wales captain.
+He was also selected for the Lions tour to South Africa in 2009, playing in all three Test matches, and started alongside fellow Welsh front-row internationals Gethin Jenkins and Adam Jones in the Second Test.

-Rees equaled the record held by Garin Jenkins for the most Wales caps as hooker on 2 February 2013 versus Ireland with 58 caps and joined Cardiff Blues in the summer of 2013.
+Rees equalled the record held by Garin Jenkins for the most Wales caps as hooker in February 2013 against Ireland with 58 caps.

 DoB1994-01-30 Birthplace Height1.86 m (6' 1") Weight97 kg (15 st 3 lb) PositionFlanker